Chaste/chaste-docker/README.md

 chaste@301291afbedf:~$
 ```

 In here you can build and test your projects without interfering with the rest of your system.
 You may also find it useful to open another terminal and run `docker stats` so you can see system resource usage for your running containers.
 When you are finished with the container, simply type `exit` to close it.
+Any changes made in `/home/chaste` will persist when you relaunch a container, however everything else (e.g. installed packages, changes to system files) will be reset to how it was when the image was first used.

 Container directory structure
 -----------------------------